pzivich/Delicatessen/docs/Examples/index.rst

 Applied Examples
 ==========================

-This section provides illustrative applications.
-This includes the replication of examples from textbooks and published scientific articles.
-These examples include built-in estimating equations and use of user-built estimating equations.
+This section provides illustrative applications of the estimators provided in ``delicatessen``.
+These examples include replication of examples from textbooks, published scientific articles, and custom examples.
+Both built-in estimating equations and use of user-built estimating equations are illustrated.
+If there are applications you would like to see added to this documentations, please contact us.

 .. toctree::